Contact Us

 Day 5: Aguas Calientes – Machu Picchu – Cusco

-After your tour, those who have booked in advance for the extra hike of Huayna Picchu or Machu Picchu Mountain, they will have time to embark on the hike and enjoy the views on their own.
-When you have had your fill of the exceptional views of Machu Picchu, we will take the bus back down to Aguas Calientes for lunch (not included).
-Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.
-Your train will depart at 2:55pm or 3:20pm.
+After the tour, those who have pre-booked the additional hikes to Huayna Picchu or Machu Picchu Mountain will have the opportunity to embark on their own adventure and soak in the breathtaking views.
+Once you’ve taken in the awe-inspiring sights of Machu Picchu, we’ll take a bus back down to Aguas Calientes for lunch (not included).
+Depending on your train departure time, you may have some free time for shopping, sightseeing, visiting the museum, or even indulging in a relaxing dip at the hot springs.
+The train will depart at either 2:55 pm or 3:20 pm.

 • Meal included: Breakfast